dell/csm-docs/content/docs/observability/deployment/_index.md

     ```

 #### Update Storage Systems
-If the list of storage systems managed by a Dell EMC CSI Driver have changed, the following steps can be performed to update CSM for Observability to reference the updated systems:
+If the list of storage systems managed by a Dell CSI Driver have changed, the following steps can be performed to update CSM for Observability to reference the updated systems:

 1. Delete the current `karavi-authorization-config` Secret from the CSM namespace.
     ```console